 AIIMS Delhi surgeons remove 21.8 kg uterine sarcoma tumour in high-risk operation

+The Delhi resident, who was also recently diagnosed with diabetes and hypertension, had endured progressive abdominal fullness for four months.

-New Delhi, Doctors at AIIMS Delhi's Dr B R Ambedkar Institute Rotary Cancer Hospital successfully removed a massive 21.8-kg tumour from a 46-year-old woman diagnosed with advanced uterine sarcoma this week.
+Doctors at AIIMS Delhi's Dr B R Ambedkar Institute Rotary Cancer Hospital (Dr BRA-IRCH) successfully removed a massive 21.8-kg tumour from a 46-year-old woman diagnosed with advanced uterine sarcoma this week.

 The Delhi resident, who was also recently diagnosed with diabetes and hypertension, had endured progressive abdominal fullness for four months, followed by severe distension, pain, and functional limitations over the last three months.
 However, she reported no bowel or bladder issues.